affinda/affinda-python/docs/models.md

 **Arguments**:

 - `collection`: Uniquely identify a collection.
+- `workspace`: Uniquely identify a workspace.
+- `document_type`: The document type's identifier.
+Provide if you already know the document type.
 - `file_name`: Optional filename of the file.
 - `expiry_time`: The date/time in ISO-8601 format when the document will be automatically
 deleted.
 Defaults to no expiry.